Why Should I Monitor Hydro or Turbine Generators?

 - Reducing unplanned outages which saves time and money

-Online condition-based monitoring collects data generated during the assets normal operating conditions to get real-time awareness of problems.
+Online condition-based monitoring collects data generated during the assets normal operating conditions in order to get real-time awareness of problems.

 Failure Modes of Turbine Generators